 In its basic form, edible luster dust derives from an exceptionally fine, food-safe powder used to dust over icing to create a fabulous iridescent shimmer.
 Think of the product as an eye shadow for food!
 Plus, it comes in various fantastic colors, including gold, silver, and stunning glittery rainbow colors.

-- Cake Decorating Dusts / Super Gold Luster Dust 7 grams
+- Cake Decorating Dusts / Luster Golden Dust 7 grams

-- Gold Luster Dust can also be mixed with oil-based flavorings or alcohol for painting and highlighting
+- Luster Dusting Powders can also be mixed with oil-based flavorings or alcohol for painting and highlighting

 Uses for luster dust include sprinkling on cookies and cupcakes to give a lovely sparkly finish and dusting over frosting and icing to give the surface of the cake a fabulous pearlescent coat.